 Full Spectrum CBD Oil Vs. Broad Spectrum CBD Oil

-First, “CBD oil” is a catch-all term for an endless range of products that contain hemp plant extracts.
+First, “CBD oil” is a catch-all term for an endless range of products that contain cannabis extracts.
 It would be more accurate to call them CBD-heavy hemp extract products, or CHEPs, but that probably won’t catch on.

 In other words, there’s more in play than CBD alone.
-Many CBD products, particularly full spectrum and broad spectrum formulas, contain dozens of noteworthy compounds.
+Many CBD products, particularly full spectrum, and broad spectrum formulas contain dozens of noteworthy chemical compounds.

 Full spectrum CBD oil is also described as whole-plant CBD extract.
 It contains large amounts of CBD plus extremely small amounts of THC (not enough to make you feel high), a range of minor cannabinoids, essential oils, and plant terpenes.

 Generally speaking, broad spectrum CBD oils contain a similar chemical makeup, but are refined to remove all detectable levels of THC.

 But there’s a drawback to traditional full spectrum and broad spectrum CBD.
 While properly made products in these categories have a consistent amount of CBD, the other compounds vary from batch to batch.

 Hybrid broad spectrum products, like cbdMD’s Superior Broad Spectrum formula, can serve as an alternative.
 These are more refined products which contain consistent compound levels across all product batches.